brunsviga13rk/thesis/src/final.typ

 It was also planned to add function performing crude approximations for trigonometric functions such as sine or even a square root.

-Thanks to Prof. Dr. Bauer for his support during the project and also to two former owners of Brunsviga machines that where bought for live reference purposes.
+Special thanks to Prof. Dr. Bauer for his support during the project and also to two former owners of Brunsviga machines that where bought for live reference purposes.
 Without these this project would not have seen all the success it now has.
 Having physical machines to pull on was